Flat topology and its dual aspects: Introduction

-After that a primary version of the present article submitted to the arXiv preprint server, the author received an e-mail from Professor Marco Fontana.
-In that letter, in addition to expression of his interest to our work, he also informed us about their earlier work \cite{Fontana}.
-During the writing the present article we were not aware of the existence of such an article (\cite{Fontana}) in the literature.
-We then went through that article and found some of the overlappings (surprisingly there is also an overlapping on the terminology of the ``\emph{flat topology}") between their article and our work which had been obtained independently.
+After that a primary version of the present article was submitted to the arXiv preprint server, the author received an e-mail from Professor Marco Fontana.
+In that letter, in addition to expressing of his interest to our work, he also informed us about their earlier work \cite{Fontana}.
+During the writing the present article the author was not aware of the existence of such article in the literature.
+The author then went through that article and found some of the overlappings (surprisingly there is also an overlapping on the terminology of the ``\emph{flat topology}") between their article and our work which had been obtained independently.
 Their article, after Fontana's informing, was so useful to the author in the understanding the structure of the flat topology more deeply.
 But there is a gap in that article where they deduce that the connected components of the prime spectrum behave quite differently in the passage from the Zariski topology to the flat topology \cite[Remark 2.20, (f)]{Fontana}.
 This is a wrong statement.
 By the way, the flat and Zariski connected components of the prime spectrum are precisely the same, see Theorem \ref{prop 9}. \\

-We should mention that in spite of the existence of some similarities between the flat and Zariski topologies such as their connected components and Hausdorfness, there are in general tremendous differences between the two topologies.
-In fact, the two topologies on $\Spec(R)$ are the same if and only if every prime ideal of $R$ is maximal \cite[Corollary 4.8]{Ebulfez 25}.
+Note that in spite of the existence of some similarities between the flat and Zariski topologies such as their connected components and Hausdorfness, there are in general tremendous differences between the two topologies.
+In fact, the two topologies on $\Spec(R)$ are the same if and only if every prime ideal of $R$ is maximal \cite[Proposition 2.3]{Ebulfez 25}.
 The noetheriannes of the infinite spectra is quite different in the passage between the two topologies, see Theorem \ref{theorem 4537}. \\

+In summary, the readers will find the flat topology very interesting and efficient for many applications.
+Throughout the article, all of the rings are commutative. \\

 The term ``flat topology" has different meanings in the literature (where it is sometimes also called the fppf topology or fpqc as well; these are Grothendieck topologies).
 But we point out that, in this article, our purpose of the ``flat topology" is actually different from these concepts. \\